OpenHelix-Team/LLaVA-VLA/README.md

 - **2025.07.05** 🌟 We release our small model, LLaVA-VLA-0.5b, which could be deployed on consumer-grade GPUs (e.g., 24G NVIDIA 4090).
 We also release a version on the base of LLaVA-OneVision-7b, which reaches the highest performance.
 - **2025.07.24** 🌟 We have deployed the model on [RoboTwin](https://github.com/TianxingChen/RoboTwin).
 - **2025.07.24** 🌟 We have supplemented a version with an action expert with more precise action.
+- **2025.08.23** 🌟 We release real-world demo on three tasks: stack bowls, click bell, and place bottles.
 <a id="todo"></a>
 ## 📝 TODO
 - [x] Release models based on LLaVA-OneVision-0.5b, which could be deployed on any GPU with 8G memory.
 - [x] Release models based on stronger LLaVA-OneVision-7b.
 (Before 6/25/2025)
 - [x] Deploy our model on [RoboTwin](https://github.com/TianxingChen/RoboTwin) benchmark, a real-world-aligned simulator with dual-arm (In 07/2025).
+- [x] Release model with action expert for more accurate action representation.
+- [x] Release real-world demo.
 - [ ] Deploy our model on [LIBERO](https://github.com/Lifelong-Robot-Learning/LIBERO) benchmark.
 - [ ] Support training with LoRA on NVIDIA 4090 GPU.
-- [x] Release model with action expert for more accurate action representation.
 - [ ] Release the technical report of our LLaVA-VLA.
-- [ ] Release real-world demo.

 <a id="model-overview"></a>